 Links to other sites

-If you have any questions about Langley's online privacy guidelines, send an email to the Langley Webmaster.
+If you have any questions about Langley's online privacy guidelines, please send a message to firstname.lastname@example.org.